House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 a hybrid table saw

-Hybrid saws are great because they look nice and cut well while remaining within budget.
-For many of us woodworkers, we don’t cut enough lumber to require the high horsepower delivered by the cabinet maker saw.
-Still, we want something a little fancier than the basic carpenter’s table saw.
+Hybrid saws are excellent alternatives to massive cabinet maker saws since most homeowners and DIYers don’t cut enough lumber to require high-horsepower motors.
+Still, we want something fancier than the basic carpenter’s table saw.

 Rating Image Product Details